Wielding Occam's razor: Fast and frugal retail forecasting: Experimental design

-The computational cost is measured as the time (in seconds) needed to fit all relevant models and estimate the prediction intervals of the best one, averaged across time series.
-The computations took place at the Bath Balena High Performance Computing (HPC) Service at the University of Bath.
-We used the dual-socket Intel Skylake nodes clocked at 2.6GHz.
-Each node has two Intel Xeon Gold 6126 CPUs providing 24 cores with 8GB memory per core.
+Computational cost is the time (in seconds) needed to fit all relevant models and estimate the prediction intervals of the best one, averaged across time series.
+We used a machine equipped with a Microsoft Windows 11 Pro operating system, an Intel Core i7-8700 processor clocked at 3.20GHz, providing six cores and 16GB of memory.
 To compute the forecasts for this study, we applied parallelization, with each series being processed on a single core.

-All calculations for this study are preformed using the R statistical software and the \textit{forecast} package.
-While other platforms (C++ or Python) could provide faster implementations, we do not expect that the relative differences in computational cost for the different pools of models (sections \ref{sec:pools_ets} and \ref{sec:pools_arima}) to change significantly.
+All calculations for this study were performed using the R statistical software and the \textit{forecast} package.
+Although other platforms (C++ or Python) could provide faster implementations, we do not think that the relative differences in computational cost for the different pools of models (Sections \ref{sec:pools_ets} and \ref{sec:pools_arima}) would change significantly.